user713/HelloWorld/README.md

 i.
 Use common design patterns (inheritance, e.g.) to account for these future concerns. ii.
 Use configuration files or another industry-standard mechanism for determining where to write the information to.
 Write unit tests to support the API.

+# Running the Program
+To run this program locally, first start up the WebApi project, then run the console program.